surrealdb/surrealdb.js/README.md

 ### Directory structure

 - `./mod.ts` is the deno entypoint.
 This is just a reexport of `./src/index.ts`
-- `./deno.json` include settings for linting + formating.
+- `./deno.json` include settings for linting, formatting and testing.
 - `./compile.ts` include the build script for the npm package.
 - `./src` includes all source code. `./src/index.ts` is the main entrypoint.
 - `./npm` is build by `./compile.ts` and includes the generated npm package.
-- `./test` includes all test files.
-To add a test modify `./test/e2e/shared.js`.
+- `./tests` includes all test files.